 Since a container doesn’t run its own OS instance, startup time can be reduced to a fraction of a second, versus 30 seconds or more with a VM.
 Creating, replicating, or destroying containers can be accomplished in seconds, which speeds the app development process.
 This plays out in terms of both delivering quicker time to market and the operational speed.

 We’ve established that containers share the same OS kernel as the host.
 The most significant benefit of this is that the host OS will allocate only the resources that the container needs at any given time, ensuring efficient resource allocation.
 A VM, on the other hand, requires a baseline of resources to be allocated before it will start up.

-Additionally, containers do not interact with each other, despite running on the same server and using the same resources.
+Additionally, containers do not interact with each other, despite the fact that they run on the same server and use the same resources.
 Consequently, containers running the same application keep running, even if a container running the same application crashes.
 The same applies to reduced security risks if an application is breached by malware, as it won’t spread to other containers.

 3. Direct Hardware Access

 Direct hardware access is another benefit of containerization because the container can utilize the host system as it runs.
 In contrast, a VM cannot pull information from outside of itself.